 Or that’s how it was until 30 years ago, when Texas entrepreneurs took hold.

 Today, Texans are in the middle of the debate over whether Mexico’s 1862 battlefield victory over the French should be remembered with solemn reverence or drunken revelry.

 If nothing else, we can agree that Cinco de Mayo is truly a Texas import.

-Texas-born Gen. Ignacio Zaragoza and Texas Revolution hero Juan Seguín commanded an outmanned army of Mexicans and Tejanos to chase the invading French away from Puebla, Mexico, forever giving underdogs hope and beer a marketing campaign.
+Texas-born Gen. Ignacio Zaragoza and Texas Revolution hero Juan Seguín commanded an outmanned army of Mexicanos and Tejanos to chase the invading French away from Puebla, Mexico, forever giving underdogs hope and beer a marketing campaign.

-When a San Antonio student at Dartmouth College in New Hampshire objected last week to a fraternity-sorority Cinco party called a “Phi-esta,” she was objecting to the whole idea of “drinko of Cinco” and a holiday where foam washes away heritage and Zaragoza’s heroism.
+In 2014, when a San Antonio student at Dartmouth College in New Hampshire objected last week to a fraternity-sorority Cinco party called a “Phi-esta,” she was objecting to the whole idea of “drinko of Cinco” and a holiday where foam washes away heritage and Zaragoza’s heroism.

 Turns out Texans were behind that, too.

 In 1989, the San Antonio-based Gambrinus Co., then regional importers of Corona and other Grupo Modelo beers, launched an ad theme that flourished with TV commercials from the Dallas-based Richards Group.